anthonyamaro15/anthonyamaro15/README.md

 - 🔭 I’m currently working on three projects, one with a team of five developers and one UI Designer.
 Another project with a Data Science member.
 - I'm currently working on a Full Stack Application on my own with TypeScript, React JS, Node JS and PostgreSQL.
 - I'm currenlty solving at least one problem everyday in Hackerrank and leetcode to sharpen my problem solving skills.
-- I'm currently learning Kotlin and gRPC for backend Development!.
+- I'm currently learning Kotlin and gRPC for backend Development.
 - 👯 I’m looking to collaborate with anyone interested in building amazing projects.